 First, you will choose the form of business that suits you the best.
-Company structures that are acceptable in free zones of UAE include civil company, free zone establishment, and Limited Liability Company (LLC).
+Company structures that are acceptable in free zones of the UAE include civil company, free zone establishment, and Limited Liability Company (LLC).
 We recommend the LLC as it is the most common form of business that is followed by the companies.

 Step 2: Choosing Restaurant Name

 Choosing the right trade name is also very important.
-Your name should be according to the criteria as set by the authorities of UAE.
+Your name should be according to the criteria set by the authorities of UAE.

 Step 3: Choosing the Free Zone and Area

 Next, you have to choose the free zone out of the available options and the area where you will establish your restaurant.
 While choosing the area, you have to keep some important factors in mind.
-These factors include the availability of space for a large number of people to pass, the restaurant should be far away (at least 30 meters) disposal or waste disposal sites, and cost, visibility, and space of parking area.
+These factors include the availability of space for a large number of people to pass, the restaurant should be far away (at least 30 meters) from disposal or waste disposal sites, and cost, visibility, and space of parking area.

-Step 4: Getting Food and Trade License
+Step 4: Getting a Food and Trade License

 Post that, you have to obtain a food and trade license from a free zone authority.
 Obtaining a business license is not that much of a problem.
 After getting your trading license, you will then get your food license.
 For that, you have to submit your restaurant plan to the Municipality Food Safety Department.
 The plan to be submitted consists of the following:

 - Entrances and exits